georggrab/decisionapp/README.md

 * Logs the data retrieved from the decision API.

 The remainder of this document discusses the recommended way of setting up this repository and running it locally for testing.
-For details regarding `app-decision` and `decision-pipeline`, visit the respective project directories.
+For details regarding `app-decision`, visit the corresponding directory..

 # Getting started